fireundubh/LibItemNames/README.md

-# World of Warcraft Item ID/Name Tables
+# LibItemNames for World of Warcraft

-## What are these tables?

-This repository contains Lua tables that pair World of Warcraft item IDs and item names.
+LibItemNames is a library that contains Lua tables pairing item IDs and item names.

 ## Locales